betterscientificsoftware/bssw.io/Events/Webinar.NWChemX.md

 NCSA Blue Waters provides a series of free webinars throughout the year.
 The webinar track on scientific software ecosystems provides sessions addressing the development and applications of software used in all fields of study.

-**Description:**  The NCSA Blue Waters Webinar Series on Scientific Software Ecosystems webinar presents: *The SDE: A General Computational Chemistry Software Framework*.
+**Description:**  The NCSA Blue Waters Webinar track on Scientific Software Ecosystems webinar presents: *The SDE: A General Computational Chemistry Software Framework*.
 The session will take place on **Wednesday, March 27, 2019, 10 - 11 am CST**.
 Ryan Richard, Ames Laboratory, will speak about the NWChemEx computational chemistry software framework, including motivation to address the needs of extreme-scale computing, infrastructure, and applications.

 Advance [registration](https://bluewaters.ncsa.illinois.edu/webinars/registration) is required through the event website.
 For this event, be sure to register for the webinar series on *Scientific Software Ecosystems*.